webmasterkai/wayoffthegrid/docs/orientation/9-electrical.md

 1. 225A: Alternator 1 Power Output (2/0 AWG)
 2. 60A: SunPower Victron 100-50 SmartSolar Controller
 3. 40A: Kyocera Victron 100-30 SmartSolar Controller
-4. _future_ 225A: Alternator 1 Power Output (2/0 AWG)
+4. 30A: 10 AWG - 24v to 13v 25 A buck input - 400 W DC Buck Voltage Reducer (25 A) Always On
-5. _future_ Solar or Hydro
+5. _future_ 225A: Alternator 2 Power Output (2/0 AWG)
-6. 200A: _future_ Dedicated AC to DC Charger
+6. _future_ Solar or Hydro
-7. 40A: DC Converter 12v (9-18v) to 26.5v booster output.
-Should it be used as a pre-charge?
+7. 200A: _future_ Dedicated AC to DC Charger

 ATO/ATC Fuses